 During a public health emergency, courts must balance the constitutional rights of defendants with protecting the health of judges, court staff, attorneys, and jurors.

 Similar to state agencies, some courts have public health emergency response and operation plans.
 These plans generally outline critical and essential functions of the court and prioritize caseloads.
 Critical cases often reflect those where immediate constitutional rights or individual safety are at stake.
 Examples of critical cases might include:

 The emergency plans generally direct courts to hear critical cases first and delay or suspend hearings in other cases, such as civil actions or contesting a speeding ticket.
 Many courts are delaying jury trials to minimize health risks to jurors and families.

 For critical cases, courts around the country are implementing various tactics.
 Some include:

-If you have any type of court date, contact your attorney and check your local court website for emergency orders.
+If you have any type of court date, contact your attorney and check your local court website for updated emergency orders and any virtual court appearance options.
 If you’ve been called to act as a juror, check your local court website for information—you might need to contact the jury management office.
 Defendants should consult with their attorneys.
 Victims should check the court or prosecutor’s website and look for resources, such as victim advocates and victim services units.